rahil627/willowolf/docs/index.md

 # welcome to willowolf

-this site is a digital space for my [(rathewolf)](https://rathewolf.com) altruistic desires: my wills, manifested digitally.
-It’s also a spirit animal representing a will. :)
+this site is a digital space for [(rathewolf)](https://rathewolf.com)'s altruistic desires: my wills, manifested digitally.
+It’s also a spirit animal representing a will of mine. :)

 it's holds the web-sites of digital organizations 'n tools 'n other digital stuff i've organized/made for *the people*.